seanremy/atrain-cloudseg/README.md

 ### Output

 Outputs are not hand-labeled, and instead come from the [CloudSat](https://cloudsat.atmos.colostate.edu/) satellite.
-More specifically, we source the data from 2 [CALTRACK](https://www.icare.univ-lille.fr/calxtract/) products: [2B-CLDCLASS](http://www.cloudsat.cira.colostate.edu/data-products/level-2b/2b-cldclass) (vertical cloud profiles), and CALTRACK-5km_PAR-RB2 (from the [CALIPSO](https://www-calipso.larc.nasa.gov/) mission) for time synchronization.
+More specifically, we source the data from a [CALTRACK](https://www.icare.univ-lille.fr/calxtract/) product: [2B-CLDCLASS](http://www.cloudsat.cira.colostate.edu/data-products/level-2b/2b-cldclass) (vertical cloud profiles).
+The CloudSat data in this product are already time-synchronized with [CALIPSO](https://www-calipso.larc.nasa.gov/), therefore we use another CALTRACK product which contains time offsets between PARASOL and CALIPSO in order to ensure the records match within a maximum time offset threshold of 10 minutes.

 Semantic segmentation involves predicting the class-membership mask of a single 'layer' of an image.
 However, our dataset contains vertical cloud profiles over 125 altitude bins.
 You can think of this as asking the network to simultaneously perform 125 (highly correlated) semantic segmentation tasks.